stephenslab/fastTopics/README.md

 [![CircleCI build status](https://circleci.com/gh/stephenslab/fastTopics.svg?style=svg)](https://circleci.com/gh/stephenslab/fastTopics)
 [![codecov](https://codecov.io/gh/stephenslab/fastTopics/branch/master/graph/badge.svg)](https://codecov.io/gh/stephenslab/fastTopics)

-R package implementing fast optimization algorithms for fitting topic models and non-negative matrix factorizations to count data.
+fastTopics is an R package implementing fast optimization algorithms for fitting topic models and non-negative matrix factorizations to count data.
+It exploits the [close relationship][add-link-here] between topic modeling and Poisson non-negative matrix factorization.

 If you find a bug, or you have a question or feedback on this software, please post an [issue][issues].